lesteroliver911/wellness-coach-openai-realtime/README.md

 ## ⚠️ Important Note

 The OpenAI real-time API can be expensive for long conversations.
 Please monitor your usage and set appropriate limits.
-Each conversation includes:
-- Real-time audio streaming costs
-- Model usage costs for processing both text and audio
-- Additional charges for longer conversations

 ## 🚀 Quick Start